iris-hep/iris-hep.github.io/pages/conferences.md

 title: Conferences and Workshops
 ---

-The following is a list of conferences related to IRIS-HEP R&D, where work can be presented and written up in conference proceedings for publication.
+The following is a list of conferences relevant for IRIS-HEP R&D, where work can be presented and written up in conference proceedings for publication.
 **Abstract submission deadlines are indicative, please check the webpages of the conference itself as these sometimes change.**